 Routine use cases

-A practical note on How to build a gentle weekly planning face yoga routine for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Routine steps: weekly planning for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer